zazaserty/zaquartz/content/Semestre 3/Art & science of I.N/Séance 7-Negotiation on AWS.md

 	- Ensure types of targets, duration, geographical scope, and scale of the operation is controlled/limited.
 ##### Specific technical measures
 - Assure that you have specific technical systems that comply with regulations.
-- This measures are useful to:
+- These measures are useful to:
 	- To reduce specific risks
 	- To conduct tests, and legal weapons reviews.
 	- To exchange information: Transparency and confidence-building mechanisms.